 Basic Strategy – The Basic strategy simply uses the past monthly performance data of the TSP funds which it mimics using ETFs, and selects the fund which has historically performed the best in each calendar month.
 So the Basic strategy could also be called the “Monthly” seasonal strategy.
 These seasonal tendencies tend to repeat year after year; not every year, but the key is more than half the time.
-A total of only eight trades (selling one ETF and purchasing another, so there are sixteen transactions) are made each calendar year with this strategy, and always on the last trading day of a month.
-From 2004-16 this strategy returned a whopping 14.81% per year using four Vanguard ETFs.
-That’s nearly twice the return of the S&P 500!
+A total of only ten trades (selling one ETF and purchasing another, so there are twenty transactions) are made each calendar year with this strategy, and always on the last trading day of a month.
+From 2004-17 this strategy returned a whopping 14.34% per year using four Vanguard ETFs, as compared to 8.63% for the S&P 500 ETF IVV.
 Many purchasers of ETF Timing will choose this strategy, and if you had used it in recent years you would smiling and planning an earlier retirement.

 Bull/Bear Strategy – Wouldn’t it be nice to avoid the huge downdrafts in your account during bear markets?
 That’s the holy grail that many investment pro’s seek.
 It’s the reason so many investors shell out huge amounts of money for subscriptions to investment gurus, or simply give up adn hand over their accounts to “professionals”, all in an attempt to avoid or at least cushion painful losses during bear markets.
 The Bull/Bear strategy seeks to do just that, avoid significant losses, and using a combination of a simple set of publicly available data (the monthly unemployment rate) to exit the “Enhanced” strategy, and then using a simple monthly charting method of the S&P 500 index to re-enter the “Enhanced Strategy”, this strategy was able to avoid most (over 38% in 2001-02 and over 43% in 2008) of the losses of both the 2000-03 and 2007-09 bear markets.
 The next recession and bear market will be an important test to see if this system continues to perform well, and as of now the system is still on a “stay invested” signal despite the markets gyrations and constant stream of gloomy news.

 What the ETF version of the timing strategies can do that the TSP version can’t do is that you are free to “short” the stock market during bear markets.
 Using this strategy, and using a conservative approach of using the inverse S&P 500 ETF “SH” while the system was on a bear market signal during 2008, the Bull/Bear system has produced the best returns of any of the systems since 2004.
-This strategy may not be for everyone, “shorting” the market introduces significant risk to your portfolio, but over the period of 2004-16 the Bull/Bear strategy produced a ridiculous CAR of 28.23% (using commission-free ETFs available from the best of the three brokers I have evaluated), and the gap between this strategy and the Enhanced strategy will likely grow if it is successful in timing the next bear market.
+This strategy may not be for everyone, “shorting” the market introduces significant risk to your portfolio, but over the period of 2004-17 the Bull/Bear strategy produced a ridiculous CAR of 26.79% (using commission-free ETFs available from Charles Schwab as an example), and the gap between this strategy and the Enhanced strategy will likely grow if it is successful in timing the next bear market.

 If you have a non-retirement brokerage account portfolio, or either an IRA or 401K retirement account that allows trading of ETFs including those available from TD Ameritrade such iShares and Vanguard, or through Charles Schwab if that is your broker, then ETF Timing is for you.
 You can be at any stage of your career, just starting out, mid-career, or retired, (if you are civilian or military please go to TSPTiming.com, and note that the TSP Timing materials along with the ETF Timing materials will answer your question of whether or not you should roll over your TSP to an IRA when you retire), it doesn’t matter….you may be a minimum wage employee just starting out with minimal retirement savings, or a company executive looking to diversify your investments, it doesn’t matter.
 These strategies are for anyone who wants to improve their returns and reduce stress.